 As a plus, Stevenson elicits an adequate performance from his usually bland leading man, and a touching one from Alida Valli, who manages to create a real character out of a seriously underwritten role.
 The actress’ presence is in fact the main reason why the gambler’s wish to go straight doesn’t seem phony or contrived.
 If only the filmmakers (or more likely the studio) had opted for a more logical – and more honest – downbeat conclusion.

 Walk Softly, Stranger (1950).
-Dir.: Robert Stevenson.
-Scr.: Frank Fenton, from a story by Manuel Seff and Paul Yawitz.
+Director: Robert Stevenson.
+Screenplay: Frank Fenton, from a story by Manuel Seff and Paul Yawitz.
 Cast: Joseph Cotten, Alida Valli, Spring Byington, Paul Stewart, Jack Paar, Jeff Donnell.

 Upon arriving in Ashton, a small Midwestern town, a stranger (Joseph Cotten) assumes the identity of a former resident of a house currently owned by the chirpy widow Brentman (Spring Byington).
 Feeling lonely, especially after having lost her son in the war, Mrs. Brentman asks Chris Hale - the name the stranger has adopted - to stay on as a tenant.
 Hale immediately accepts.

 Sometime later, at the Ashton Country Club, Hale starts chatting with Elaine Corelli (Alida Valli), a rich society girl whose life has been ruined by a ski accident that left her an embittered paraplegic.
 Seeing dollar signs, Hale tries to seduce the young woman, telling her stories about the time when, as a boy, he was madly in love with her.
 Surprisingly, he also admits to the fact that he has been an inveterate gambler all his life.